 - Apart from using automated and templated messages, your team has the opportunity to engage on a one-on-one basis with your customers.
 Many of todaý’s digital users prefer to chat or message as opposed to picking up the phone.

-Setting up a WhatsApp Business API
+Setting up a WhatsApp Business Platform

 Not all businesses will qualify for the WhatsApp Business API.
 WhatsApp has put in place several checks and balances to ensure that this system is used to the best effect, and within the parameters that it has set out.